-- Learning difficulties
+- Communication and Interaction

 - Sensory and/or physical needs

-- Language and communication
+- Cognition and learning

-- Pupils with social, mental health and/or emotional needs.
+- Social, mental health and/or emotional needs.

 Kew Woods has resources and links to other professional agencies which allow us to support pupils with additional needs in these four areas.